Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 (and especially not offensive) in any human language that the author knew of.
-Non-alphanumerical characters are also given three-letter syllable names, though this time the names were chosen so that there were simple mnemonic rules to remember them (for instance, "wut" for the question mark "?");
+Non-alphanumerical characters are also given three-letter syllable names, though this time the names were chosen so that there were simple mnemonic rules to remember them (for instance, “wut” for the question mark “?”);
 this makes it easier to read and learn digraphs (though you might also name them after the corresponding keywords).